You are here

-A closer look at the devastation reveals a white mat of fungus fanning

-    out from the infected crown across the soil surface.
-Look a bit closer

-    and you can see thousands of tiny, spherical sclerotia in the rotted

-    crown.
-Sclerotia of S. rolfsii are somewhere between BB's and pepper

-    grounds in size and vary in color from white (newly developed) to brick

-    red.
-Sclerotia, the survival pod of the fungus, allow it to hang on

-    patiently in hostile environments, then wake up and attack when a likely

-    victim (hosta and many other plants) appears.
+A closer look at the devastation reveals a white mat of fungus fanning out from the infected crown across the soil surface.
+Fluffy white thread like growth (mycelium) can be seen near the crown of the plant.
+Look a bit closer and you can see thousands of tiny, spherical sclerotia in the rotted crown.
+Sclerotia of S. rolfsii are somewhere between BB's and pepper grounds in size and vary in color from white (newly developed) to brick red.
+Sclerotia, the survival pod of the fungus, allow it to hang on patiently in hostile environments, then wake up and attack when a likely victim (hosta and many other plants) appears.

 Type of Sample Needed for Diagnosis and Confirmation

 The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if you plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
 Contact information for each states diagnostic laboratory for U.S. residents.
 If your sample is from outside of Iowa please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us

 An especially sobering aspect of crown rot is that no registered fungicides are effective and labeled it.
 Control measures tend toward humble common sense: